mathemakitten/t5x/docs/README_gpu.md

 As of February 2, 2023.

 **TLDR**: You maybe don't actually want to run JAX at scale on GPUs unless you have a very fast cluster (and if you have money to have a fast enough cluster to do this and you want to write JAX, you're better off using TPUs).
 It runs almost right out of the box, but it is limited by the fact that sharding across GPU nodes is limited by the interconnect of your cluster. t5x does not implement pipeline parallelism because it was designed to run on TPUs, and the TPU interconnect is so fast that it doesn't _need_ pipeline parallelism.
 Unfortunately, on GPUs, being limited to only data and model parallelism means it is out-performed by tools like NVIDIA's Megatron unless your internode communications speed is very fast, since Megatron implements 3D parallelism (pipeline, model, data).
-NVIDIA is apparently looking to implement 3D parallelism in t5x, but who knows when that will happen, or whether it will close the gap.
+NVIDIA is apparently looking to implement 3D parallelism in t5x and so am I, but who knows when that will happen, or whether it will close the gap.
 If you're looking to do work on GPUs at scale you are likely better off with something like NVIDIA's Megatron-Nemo, but JAX within a node is fine.

 The t5x partitioning logic requires that the number of model partitions on GPU must be a factor or multiple of the number of local devices on a node (see `get_gpu_mesh` in `t5x/partitioning.py` for the details).
 TODO: write about some of that non-trivially-opaque hybrid mesh logic.